nexeven/SenseKit/README.md

 ## Install SenseKit using CocoaPods

-You can install the CocoaPods tool on OS X by running the following command from the terminal.
+You can install the CocoaPods tool on macOS by running the following command from the terminal.
 Detailed information is available in the [Getting Started guide](https://guides.cocoapods.org/using/getting-started.html#getting-started).